DCC-EX/dcc-ex.github.io/docs/ex-turntable/ex-turntable/test-and-tune.rst

 .. note::

-  The phase switch command (1 for the diagnostic command, Turn_PInvert for EX-RAIL) does not continue to invert the phase each time that command is sent, the command simply tells Turntable-EX whether or not to activate the phase inversion relays.
+  The phase switch command (1 for the diagnostic command, Turn_PInvert for EX-RAIL) does not continue to invert the phase each time that command is sent, the command simply tells |EX-TT| whether or not to activate the phase inversion relays.

   Therefore, for every position that requires the phase to be inverted, you must send the invert command (1/Turn_PInvert).
 For every position that requires the phase to be maintained, you must send just the turn command (0/Turn).